iechor/docs/content/scout/release-notes/platform.md

 analysis for images hosted in ECR repositories.

-You set up the integration using a pre-configured CloudFormation stack template that bootstraps the necessary AWS resources in your account.
-Docker Scout automatically analyzes images that you push to your registry, storing only the metadata about the image contents, and not the container images themselves.
+You set up the integration using a pre-configured CloudFormation stack template that bootstraps the necessary AWS resources in your account. iEchor Scout automatically analyzes images that you push to your registry, storing only the metadata about the image contents, and not the container images themselves.

-The integration offers a straightforward process for adding additional repositories, activating Docker Scout for specific repositories, and removing the integration if needed.
+The integration offers a straightforward process for adding additional repositories, activating iEchor Scout for specific repositories, and removing the integration if needed.
 To learn more, refer to the [Amazon ECR integration documentation](../integrations/registry/ecr.md).